lino-framework/book/docs/specs/courses.rst

   activity layout

-    Determines how data fields and related data are to be laid out on screen.
     A hard-coded way to differentiate and giving names to the major types of activities of an application.
 See `Activity layouts`_.